B. F. Sikes Interviewed in 1901 Newpaper Item Rogers Daily News, June 29, 1976 - Now the NWA Democrat Gazette

 "The only habitation they found near the present site of Rogers was a tavern and stage shed, which stood very near the present site of the hospital in the northeast part of town.
-It was owned by a man named Callahan and the spring near the road to Praire Creek community still bears his name.
+It was owned by a man named Callahan and the spring near the road to the Prairie Creek community still bears his name.

-This tavern was one of many on the Old Wire Road or trail from St. Louis to Ft.
-Smith and all points south and west.
-Mr. Sikes was not certain weather the telegraph line that gave the route its name was there in 1853 or weather it was built later.
-But the stage coaches did have regular schedules albeit they were admittedly uncertain.
+"This tavern was one of many on the Old Wire Road or the trail from St. Louis to Fort Smith and all points south and west.
+Mr. Sikes was not certain whether the telegraph line that gave the route its name was there in 1853 or whether it was built later.
+But he said the stage coaches did have regular schedules albeit they were admittedly uncertain.

-The location of the town at this point was largely because of the many large springs, which solved the water problems, and because a number of established roads from north, south, east ad west centered here.
+"The location of the town at this point was largely because of the many large springs, which solved the water problem, and because a number of established roads from north, south, east and west centered here.

 "The town was named after C. W. Rogers, a vice-president and general manager of the Frisco, who proved one of the best friends Rogers ever had.
 He was a great believer in the efficacy of the local springs and predicted a brilliant future for them.

 "Mr. Sikes said the work of platting the town began the last of February, 1881.
 Fifteen blocks were laid out, containing 180 lots, all of which were sold by the end of the first year.
-The blocks were divided into three rows of five blocks each, two on the west side of the tracks and one on the east side.
+The blocks were divided into three rows of five blocks each, two on the west side of the track and one on the east side.

-"Mr. Sike home, a log structure, at that time stood on a site that would now find it on the east side about the centr of Elm Street, just east of Arkansas Street..
-The erection of the buildings begain as soon as lot were placed on sale.
-Mr. Sikes was not certain weather the first building erected was used as a saloon by John Cox or a grocery store for Lowry and Scroggins.
+"Mr. Sikes' home, a log structure, at that time stood on a site that would now find it on the east side about the center of Elm Street, just east of Arkansas Street.
+The erection of buildings began as soon as the lots were placed on sale.
+Mr. Sikes was not certain whether the first building erected was used as a saloon by John Cox or a grocery store for Lowry and Scroggins.
 By the close of 1881 Rogers had a population of about 600.

 "Only a few of the businessmen of 1881 are still here today.
 (1901) There are a number of citizens who lived in the country near Rogers and have since moved to town but we find only three who were here in 1881 -- W. A. Miller, W. R. Cady and J. H. Rackerby.
-J. E. Applegate, E. D. Morgan and B. F. Dryer located the late fall or winter.
+J. E. Applegate, E. D. Morgan and B. F. Dyer located here the late fall or winter.
 Rackerby opened the first hardware store.
-W. D. Cady built a two-story frame and it is a portion of the Farmers hotel.
+W. R. Cady built a two-story frame and it is a portion of the Farmers hotel.

-The water supply of the town was obtained from a single well and from a hydrant of two attached to the railroad water system.
-One of the first things the railroad did in Rogers was to put in a pump and engine at the spring east of town, still know as Pump Spring (or Frisco spring) and still going strong.
+"The water supply of the town was obtained from a single well and from a hydrant or two attached to the railroad water system.
+One of the first things the railroad did for Rogers was to put in a pump and engine at the spring east of town, still known as Pump Spring [or Frisco spring] and still going strong.

 Early image (Circa.
 1880) of Pump, or Frisco Spring before it was inclosed

-Rogers was a railroad division in those days and there is still a half circle of the brickbat in the north part of town on the Frisco right-of-way, marking the site of the old round house.
+"Rogers was a railroad division in those days and there is still a half circle of the old brickbats in the north part of town, on the Frisco right-of-way, marking the site of the old round house.

 "Mr. Sikes recalls that the first anniversary of Rogers was celebrated with a grand jubilee and the town entertained thousands of visitors.
 The Frisco ran special trains from Missouri points.
-He did not recall details but said he reckoned that most of the speakers were either politicians or railroad officials.
+He did not recall any details but said he reckoned that most of the speakers were either politicians or railroad officials.

-"It was about this time that a railroad was being built to Eureka Springs by Powell Clayton and associates and the general understanding was that the Frisco agreed not to boom any other point on their line in this section as a health resort.
-Which left Rogers out in the cold as far as the resort business was concerned.
+"It was about this time that a railroad was being built to Eureka Springs by Powell Clayton and associates and the general understanding was that the Frisco agreed not to boom any other point on their lines in this section as a health resort.
+Which left Rogers out in the cold as far as resort business was concerned.